Support for living with narcolepsy is here. Sign Up Now »

 Narcolepsy is a chronic neurologic disorder.
 All people living with narcolepsy have excessive daytime sleepiness (EDS).
 Other narcolepsy symptoms, such as cataplexy, disrupted nighttime sleep, hypnagogic/hypnopompic hallucinations, and sleep paralysis, may also be present.

 Narcolepsy symptoms can disrupt everyday life, but the impact isn’t always obvious.
+For many people, it can take years from symptom onset for narcolepsy to be diagnosed.

 Getting to know narcolepsy means recognizing the less obvious symptoms, understanding their impact, and finding ways to help live better with narcolepsy.